john-science/python_for_scientists/classes/19_cython/lecture_19_cython.md

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html).
 It will come packaged with Cython, but also a ton of other really great Python libraries.

+However, Anaconda is not the only way to install Cython.
+For instance, on any Debian-based Linux computer, a simple `apt-get` should work fine:

+    $ pip install cython
+    ...
+    $ python setup.py install
+    $ cython -V
+    Cython version 0.20.2

 ## Compiling and Running Cython